 #1 User testing is a complex subject to get into

 User testing does seem like a very complex subject with many moving parts.
-And even though it does require a professional to be fully efficient in it, starting your endeavours in user testing has never been easier.
+And even though it does require a professional to be fully efficient in it, starting your endeavors in user testing has never been easier.

 Thankfully there are a lot of user testing tools available nowadays to help you along the way and simplify your efforts in user testing.
-The topic is very accessible and you don’t need to search for a user researcher or another equivalent professional just to start.
+The topic is very accessible, and you don’t need to search for a user researcher or another equivalent professional just to start.

 Sharewell has also made it easy for newcomers to hop on board.
 Usability testing templates are one of the newest helpful additions.
 Our UX professionals have specially combined a set of scenarios and questions for various website types to help you create tests more easily.

 #2 I need a lot of people to get answers from

 There’s a myth that user tests need to involve many participants to be useful at all.
 This is somewhat true, but only for tests that require a lot of testers.
 This doesn’t describe the whole world of user testing, though.
 While quantitative tests deal with a larger number of participants to validate product design decisions, masses of people are still a rare occurrence.

 Because user testing is part of the design iteration process, new developments are tested often and fast.
 Only a few participants might be needed to get insight into if something is working as intended.
 That insight is then taken and put back into the design process.
 Bouncing the ball back and forth like this doesn’t need a lot of players.
 The last iteration of a polished design might be something that gets validated by a larger group.

 Qualitative tests already involve lesser participants as you want to uncover, for example, usability errors in your design; as few as 5 people can help you go a long way.
 About 85% of problems related to the user experience can be found with as few as 5 testers.

 So no, you don’t need to invite or recruit a lot of people to get results.
 Starting with only a handful of testers can help you in a direction to start making improvements.